rev369/RAG-Assistant/README.md

 ### 2. Ask Questions
 - Type your questions in the chat interface
-- Sara will search through your documents and provide relevant answers
+- bot will search through your documents and provide relevant answers
 - You can ask general questions too (when no documents are uploaded)

 ### 3. Chat Features